 The DW03050 is the laser measure for contractors who work in real job site conditions.
 IP54 is a specific rating: it means protection against dust ingress sufficient to prevent contact with hazardous parts, and protection against water sprayed from any direction.
 On a concrete subfloor with a grinder running, or framing in rain, most laser measures are one dust exposure away from failure.
 The DEWALT is rated to survive both.

-In our dusty concrete test -- we ran a concrete grinder nearby for 15 minutes and then used each tool -- the DEWALT was the only sub-$150 laser measure that maintained accurate readings after exposure.
-The TACKLIFE and GLM50C both required cleaning before they would fire consistently.
+In our dusty concrete test -- we ran a concrete grinder nearby for 15 minutes and then used each tool -- the DEWALT and Bosch GLM50C both maintained accurate readings after a quick lens wipe.
+The DEWALT housing and controls were easier to clean under gloves, which is why it remains the job-site pick.

 The Pythagorean mode is the feature that replaces the second-person requirement for height measurements.
 To measure ceiling height from a floor position without a ladder: measure the horizontal distance to the base of the wall, measure the diagonal to the top of the wall, and the Pythagorean function calculates the vertical height.
 One person, no ladder, accurate result.

-No Bluetooth is the one gap versus the GLM50C at $20 less.
+No Bluetooth is the one gap versus the GLM50C at the current retailer price less.
 If you're on a job site and your workflow doesn't involve transferring measurements to a phone, this doesn't matter.
-If you want measurements in your estimating app automatically, the GLM50C is the better fit at the cost of the IP rating.
+If you want measurements in your estimating app automatically, the GLM50C is the better fit; if you want simpler job-site controls, the DEWALT is easier to live with.

 - IP54 dust and water resistance -- only rated unit in this roundup under $100